 Settlement funding gives you money now in return for a portion of your anticipated settlement award, plus interest.
 You can use these funds for any purpose.

-While settlement funding is often referred to as a lawsuit loan, legal funding constitutes a cash advance rather than a traditional loan.
+While people often refer to settlement funding as a lawsuit loan, legal funding is more similar to an investment than a traditional loan.

 This type of financing is non-recourse, meaning you will pay nothing unless you win your claim.